-Wall Street up as technology shares hold gains
+US STOCKS- Wall St up as technology shares hold gains

 "We're going to have to wait and see what the plan B is.
 With that I think healthcare obviously comes under pressure as it falls into the void of the unknown," said Art Hogan, chief market strategist at Wunderlich Securities in New York.

-Investors were wary of making big bets ahead of the start of the earnings season, with big U.S. banks including JPMorgan Chase (JPM.N), Wells Fargo (WFC.N) and Citigroup (C.N) reporting on Friday.
+Investors were wary of making big bets ahead of the start of the earnings season, with big U.S. banks including JPMorgan Chase, Wells Fargo and Citigroup reporting on Friday.

 In a significant victory for the banking industry, the Fed late last month approved plans from the 34 largest U.S. banks to use extra capital for stock buybacks, dividends and other purposes.